Train Fitness has rebranded to Motra. Learn More

 Home Friendly

-A weighted core exercise combining spinal and hip flexion with a dumbbell that targets the rectus abdominis and hip flexors to build strength; commonly scaled by adjusting weight or leg extension.
+A weighted core exercise involving simultaneous spinal and hip flexion with a dumbbell that targets the rectus abdominis and hip flexors to build strength; commonly scaled by bending the knees.

 About Exercise